movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Grow a full root and queue reference changes for every new or moved node.
 * Mark dirty blocks and roots exactly once per transaction.

-The remaining topology tranche must:

-* Remove empty nodes and shrink roots.
-More aggressive balancing can wait.
+Empty-node removal and root shrinking are implemented.
+More aggressive occupancy balancing can wait.

 `btrfs_search_slot_write()` retains the transaction handle in the path, holds the root write lock until `btrfs_release_path()`, and returns every populated